darshjoshi/hand_joint_detection_CV_Deep-Learning/Data_Preprocessing/README.md

 Renames label files to match converted image names.
 Handles a specific folder structure (folders starting with '9' and containing 'v06' subfolders).
 Contributing

-Contributions are welcome.
-Please fork the repository and submit pull requests with your improvements.

-# License

-Distributed under the MIT License.
-See LICENSE for more information.

 # Support